iadvize/iadvize-ios-sdk/README.md

 ### Targeting

-The targeting process is managed by the `IAdvizeSDK.shared.targetingController`
+The targeting setup is managed by the `IAdvizeSDK.shared.targetingController`

 #### Targeting Language